-Alexandra Tengco is a freelance video editor, in addition to being Program Coordinator for the Foundation.
-She has been an integral part of the Summer Film Camp and after-school book club since their inception, as well as launching the foundation’s first #GivingTuesday initiative in 2016.
+Alexandra Tengco is a freelance video editor, in addition to being the Summer Film Camp Program Director for the Foundation.
+She has been an integral part of the Summer Film Camp and afterschool book club since their inception, as well as launching the foundation’s first #GivingTuesday initiative in 2016.
 A native of Los Angeles, CA, she received her BA from the University of Santa Barbara, California in Film and Media Studies.
-In addition to her own video editing business, she is also working as a teaching assistant for high school television production classes.
+She is also working as a teaching assistant for high school television production classes and is currently as Associate Video Producer for a women-run media company called The Tempest.
 Previously, Alexandra worked as a camera assistant on several projects and as an assistant editor for the global documentary, One Day on Earth.
 Prior to that, she shot and edited a documentary for the Los Angeles Regional Office of the U.S. Census Bureau.

 Joshua James is a freelance photographer and business entrepreneur, still pursuing education to further his knowledge and skill as a photographer at Los Angeles Community College in Los Angeles, CA. Joshua’s passion for photography through education has led him to share his passion with kids by working with the Barbara Seniors Harkins Foundation as Director Of Photography/Video.
 Joshua has been extremely supportive in running the media portion of the BSHF as well as documenting the movement through his lens.
 Joshua’s background of growing up in one the roughest parts of Los Angeles county, Compton, California, has solidified his urge to help bring change in the inner-cities.